jake673/cubes_intersection/README.md

 ![Alt text](images/case1-01.png?raw=true "Test")

-## Case 2 : One point of one cube inside the other cube
+## Case 2 : One point of one cube is inside the other cube

 ![Alt text](images/case2-01.png?raw=true "Test")

 ![Alt text](images/case2-02.png?raw=true "Test")

-## Case 3 : No point inside the other cube, but one segment intersecting the other cube
+## Case 3 : No point inside the other cube, but one segment is intersecting the other cube

 ![Alt text](images/case4-01.png?raw=true "Test")